coderecode-com/ssc/README.md

-# This repository is for private use
+# This repository is for internal use